Watch Video39 min

 © Surfing/Jimmicane

 Santa Barbara breeds talented surfers who like to live life on their own terms.
 Three-time world champion Tom Curren honed his silky style drawing unique lines all over Rincon canvases.
-Explosive goofy footer Bobby Martinez owes his trademark powerful hook to growing up with his back against the wall, while Coffin brothers Conner (natural) and Parker (goofy) have both Rincon and their two heroes to thank for the original and stylish way that they both ply their trade.
+Explosive goofy footer Bobby Martinez owes his trademark powerful hook to growing up with his back against the wall.
+Coffin brothers Conner (natural) and Parker (goofy) have both Rincon and their two heroes to thank for the original and stylish way that they both ply their trade.

-Channel Islands Surfboards, found beneath the feet of many an iconic surfer, are still manufactured in a factory by the beach in Santa Barbara and every American world champion, from Curren to Kelly Slater to Lisa Andersen has won trophies with the hallowed Hex logo beneath their feet.
+Channel Islands Surfboards, found beneath the feet of many an iconic surfer, are still manufactured in a factory by the beach in Santa Barbara and every American world champion, from Curren to Slater to Andersen has won trophies with the hallowed Hex logo beneath their feet.

 08